-- 17. In order to capture IRENA's work on Africa to date, a publication identifying key issues and trends facing renewable energy uptake in Africa will be completed by the end of 2012, with policy makers identified as the primary target audience.
+- 17. In order to capture IRENA's work on Africa to date, a publication identifying key issues and trends facing renewable energy uptake in Africa will be completed, with policy makers identified as the primary target audience.
 The Africa report will provide a comprehensive overview of relevant issues, drawing on the work of all IRENA's programmatic divisions to date.
 Based on the findings of several projects and studies, the report will articulate critical aspects of renewable energy deployment in Africa, including the potential for job creation and local manufacturing, renewable energy technology options and costs, the importance of resource assessments and the potential role of renewables in different sectors by 2030. - 18.
 IRENA, in cooperation with the Maltese Ministry of Resources and Rural Affairs, organised a Global Islands and Renewables high-level meeting on 6-7 September in Malta.
 The meeting was attended by over 130 participants from 48 counties, including 15 ministers.
 The two-day meeting covered a wide range of issues that recognised the shared challenges and opportunities of islands globally, regardless of their geographical location or level of development.
 The meeting provided an opportunity for peer-to-peer exchange and networking.
-A number of action points from the meeting are outlined in the Malta Communiqué, including a decision to form a Global Renewables Islands Network (GREIN) to facilitate further global cooperation among islands. - 19.
-Plans are in place to host an event back-to-back with the ECOWAS High-Level Forum in Accra, Ghana and to take part in the Global South-South Cooperation Meeting in Vienna, Austria and COP18 in Doha, Qatar.
-The Director-General gave several interviews to UAE-based and international media in 2012, including Gulf News, Les Echos, and Malta Business Weekly, the Chinese news agency Xinhua and Bloomberg TV, as well as the European Energy Review, Utilities Middle East and other journals and technical publications.
-In addition, he gave an interview to Climate Change TV at the Rio+20 Conference. - 20.
+A number of action points from the meeting are outlined in the Malta Communiqué, including a decision to form a Global Renewable Energy Islands Network (GREIN) to facilitate further global cooperation among islands. - 19.
+IRENA supported innovative partnerships between developing countries in showcasing their experience at the Global South-South Development (GSSD) Expo 2012 in Vienna, Austria, highlighting the potential for growth based on renewable energy.
+One of the solutions presented cooperation between Mozambique and Brazil on the use of biofuels won the leadership prize awarded annually at the Expo.
+The Agency maintained its presence at the COP18 in Doha, Qatar where it launched its guidelines on NAMAs on renewable energy, and co-organized a side event on renewables in the GCC countries. - 20.
 The Agency has embarked on a number of important internal initiatives, which build on experiences and progress to date.
 Recruitment of staff was given priority and the filling of certain key positions has made a positive impact on the ability of the Agency to implement its programmatic activities.
 The Deputy Director-General took up his post in September 2012, and immediately focused on improving the coordination of programmatic activities. - 21.
 Measures continue to be taken to improve internal management systems and to ensure compliance with legislative requirements.
 The Policy on Ethics and Conflict of Interest, adopted by the Assembly in its decision A/2/DC/7, was promulgated on 14 February 2012 by directive ST/Directive/2012/4.
 The Code of Conduct was revised to ensure consistency with the Policy, and subsequent amendments to the Staff Regulations adopted by the Assembly in its decision A/2/DC/8 have been promulgated by directive ST/Directive/2012/10.
-As a result, all staff members at the P-5 level and above are now required to submit Disclosure of Interest forms; this procedure applies as well as to other individuals who have been so advised by the Director-General.
+As a result, all staff members at the P-5 level and above are now required to submit Disclosure of Interest forms; this procedure applies as well to other individuals who have been so advised by the Director-General.
 Pursuant to decision A/2/DC/7, the Director-General has also appointed an Ethics Officer and the Council appointed France, Senegal and the United States as members of the Ethics Advisory Board.
 Consequently, all elements of the Ethics Policy are now in place.